marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Mainly with this kind of "template/PoC" there missing too much critical exploiting or attack-points.

-But this is anyway can be visible as "potential" troubles or things, which should be fixed.
+But this anyway can be visible as "potential" troubles or things, which should be fixed.

 Or which can be critical later...